soniacastrop/Big-Data-Airport-Project/README.md

 - The ACMS system: we provide the sensor data generated per flight.
 We simplify the problem by focusing on the aircraft navigation subsystem (ATA code: 3453).
 You will find a .ZIP file (trainingData.zip) containing 376 CSV files

+---

+## Processing

+- **Data Management Pipeline**: In this pipeline we create the dataframe that we will use for training our predictive model.
+This dataframe needs to contain the following variables: timeid, aircraftid, FH, FC, DM and sensor average.
+Moreover, all rows will have to be labeled by whether the aircraft will need maintenance (1) or not (0) during the next 7 days.

+- **Data Analysis Pipeline**: In this pipeline we train and store the predictive model (decision tree classifier).

+- **Run-time classifier Pipeline**: In this pipeline we predict whether a new input record is going to need unscheduled maintenance.

+All the pipelines are explained in more detail in the "Report".